HCopatti/Love-Calculator/README.md

 # Love-Calculator
-two names and a dream haha
+Step 1 - Insert two names in the labels.

+Step 2 - Click on the button and wait for the result :)